DecentralizedGeo/eas-sandbox/README.md

 - `PRIVATE_KEY`: The private key of your wallet.
 This is used to sign transactions and attestations. **Keep this secret!**
 - `INFURA_API_KEY`: The API key for your RPC provider (e.g., Infura, Alchemy).
 This is used to connect to the Ethereum network.

+**For Web3.Storage integration (ProofMode workflow):**
+- `WEB3STORAGE_TOKEN`: Your Web3.Storage token for authentication.
+Required for uploading files to IPFS/Filecoin.
+- `WEB3STORAGE_PROOF`: Your Web3.Storage space delegation proof.
+Required for uploading files to IPFS/Filecoin.

 > NOTE: Ensure your wallet has some test ether from the Ethereum Sepolia test network.
 You can use a faucet to get some test ether.
 I recommend using [Google&#39;s Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to get some test ether.